- Significant high margin PGM production

 - Chrome production supplies steel demand

-- Experienced mining operators
+- Experienced mining operators run the business

 What does Tharisa do?